Climate Change Fund

 What is the fund all about?

-What are the priorities?
+What are the fund's priorities?

-CCF will focus on three areas:
+The fund focuses on three areas:

-- reduced emissions from deforestation and degradation – prioritizing interventions that maintain, restore and enhance carbon-rich natural ecosystems, especially forests, and prevent these carbon sinks from becoming sources of GHG emissions.
-Also aimed at maximizing co-benefits from sustainable development and the conservation of biodiversity and generation of other ecosystem services and ecological processes.
+- Reduced emission from deforestation and degradation and improved land use management — The fund prioritizes interventions that maintain, restore and enhance carbon-rich natural ecosystems, especially forests, and prevent these carbon sinks from becoming sources of GHG emissions.
+It also aims to maximizes co-benefits from sustainable development and the conservation of biodiversity, and generation of other ecosystem services and ecological processes; and

-What kind of activities will be supported from the fund?
+What activities are supported by the fund?

-- Preparation of relevant strategies or action plans for ADB, its regional departments, and DMCs
+- Preparation of relevant strategies or action plans for ADB, its regional departments, and DMCs;

-- Investment in climate change mitigation or adaptation measures
+- Investment in climate change mitigation or adaptation measures;

-- Development of knowledge products and services related to climate change
+- Development of knowledge products and services related to climate change;

 - Funding to off-set ADB’s corporate carbon footprint.